 Each department should separate and band all mail into three categories:

-NOTE: After insertion of contests into envelope, leave envelope flap open!
+NOTE: After insertion of contents into envelope, leave envelope flap open!
 ENVELOPES that are received with the flaps closed will be returned for flapping to the originator.

 Mail Services have a system that prints addresses including the Delivery Point Barcode.
-To qualify for discounts, contact the mail services to see if your mailing qualify for discount and be produced through our system.
-Future equipment that Mail Service are looking to add are:
+To qualify for discounts, contact the mail services to see if your mailing qualifies for discount and to be produced through our system.
+Future equipment that Mail Services is looking to add are: